Miyamiiyaa/Miyamiiyaa/README.md

-- 👋 Hi, I’m @Miyamiiyaa.
+- 👋 Hi, you can call me Miya.
 I am a computer science student interested in game dev.
 - 📫 discord: miyamiiyaa

 <!---